BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Completing the transaction
 --------------------------

 Once you confirm, the transaction is sent to the Receiver's wallet.

-If Receiver's wallet is currently offline or if the network is loaded, you might see the transaction appear ‘Waiting for receiver’ accordingly on your transaction list.
+For Regular transactions, if Receiver's wallet is currently offline or if the network is loaded, you might see the transaction appear ‘Waiting for receiver’ accordingly on your transaction list.
 Once the transaction is starting, it will be sent to the nodes and shown as ‘In progress’.

 .. figure:: images/desktop/06_sending_beam/05.png
    :alt: Transaction 'In progress'

 .. note:: While a transaction is in ‘Waiting for receiver’ you can cancel it by clicking on the dropdown to the right of the transaction row and then select ‘Cancel’.
 The other party will receive notification that the transaction was either ‘Cancelled’ or ‘Expired,’ and funds plus fee that were allocated for this transaction will become available again.
 It is not possible to cancel a transaction in ‘In progress’ or ‘Sent’ states.
+It is also not possible to cancel 'Offline' transactions.

 .. figure:: images/desktop/06_sending_beam/08.png
    :alt: Canceling outgoing transaction